einashaddad/follow/README.md

 follow
 ======

-Follow all hacker-schoolers in current batch (batch7) on GitHub
+A script that scrapes the Hacker School website for student's GitHub handles, then makes API calls to follow Hacker Schoolers in your batch on GitHub.

 To run :